Integrating Nursing Concepts 3 (10205.2)

 Participation requirements

-All INC Units are linked to Clinical Placement and as such, completion of all learning modules, including directed and self-directed study, and active participation in workshop sessions is expected.
-Participating in seminar discussions to clarify concepts and to develop confidence with professional communication and verbally expressing ideas can be helpful for students and also supports the learning of student peers (see NMBA RN Standards for Practice (2016) Standard 2 and related criterion https://www.nursingmidwiferyboard.gov.au/Codes-Guidelines-Statements/Professional-standards/registered-nurse-standards-for-practice.aspx
+All INC Units are linked to PEP and as such, completion of all learning modules, including directed and self-directed study, and active participation in face-to-face workshops is expected.
+Participating in workshop discussions to clarify concepts and to develop confidence with professional communication and verbally expressing ideas can be helpful for students and supports the learning of student peers (see NMBA RN standards for practice 2016 Standard 2 and related criterion https://www.nursingmidwiferyboard.gov.au/Codes-Guidelines-Statements/Professional-standards/registered-nurse-standards-for-practice.aspx

-Practical workshop attendance and active participation is required to enable students to practice the 'skilful doing' aspects of nursing practice.
-Practical workshops enable students to translate concepts and theoretical understanding into 'real world' applications safely while practicing professional communication skills.
-Absence from practical workshops must be notified to the Unit Convenors via email with documentary evidence provided for a make-up workshop to be considered.
-Failure to attend practical workshops is grounds for an NC (fail grade) in this unit.
+Practical workshops attendance and active participation is required to enable students to practice the ‘skilful doing' aspects of nursing practice.
+Practical workshops enable students to translate concepts and theoretical understanding into ‘real world' applications safely while practicing professional communication skills.
+Absence from practical workshops must be notified to the Unit Convener via email with documentary evidence provided for a make-up workshop to be considered.
+Failure to attend practical workshops (as per above 5b) will prevent students from progressing to a PEP, hence failure to attend practical workshops is grounds for an NC (fail grade) in this unit.

 Required IT skills